 - the medicine’s eligibility for reimbursement and the reimbursement rate (the actual therapeutic benefit [ACB])

-- takes into consideration severity of the disease, efficacy, side-effects, positioning in the therapeutic strategy among other available therapies and public health benefits
+- this takes into consideration severity of the disease, efficacy, side-effects, positioning in the therapeutic strategy among other available therapies and public health benefits

 - a medicine can be given either an insufficient ACB (resulting in not being reimbursed) or one of 3 ‘acceptable’ ACB reimbursement levels (important – 65%; moderate – 30% and mild – 15%)